makersmakingchange/Hand-Raiser/README.md

 ## Attribution

-Designed by AT Makers
+This device was designed by AT Makers.
+The code for this device was written by Bill Binko and is licensed under the MIT license.
+The Hand-Raiser 3D printed housing was designed by AT Makers and is licensed under the Creative Commons - Attribution - Non-Commercial - Share Alike license.
-Documentation created by Neil Squire / Makers Making Change.
+Documentation for this device was created by Neil Squire / Makers Making Change licensed under the CC-BY-SA 4.0 license.

 ## License
-Everything needed or used to design, make, test, or prepare the Low Profile Switch is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P) .
+Everything needed or used to design, make, test, or prepare the Hand Raiser is licensed under the CERN 2.0 Permissive license <https://ohwr.org/project/cernohl/wikis/Documents/CERN-OHL-version-2> (CERN-OHL-P) .

-Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the Low Profile Switch are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0)
+Accompanying material such as instruction manuals, videos, and other copyrightable works that are useful but not necessary to design, make, test, or prepare the Hand Raiser are published under a Creative Commons Attribution-ShareAlike 4.0 license <https://creativecommons.org/licenses/by-sa/4.0/> (CC BY-SA 4.0)